 The residents appeared to receive care and support which was of a good quality, person centred and promoted their rights.
-However, some improvements were required regarding the upkeep and maintenance of the premises which had a direct impact on infection control arrangements.
+However, improvements were required regarding the upkeep and maintenance of the premises which had a direct impact on infection control arrangements and to ensure that reviews of personal plans were being undertaken in line with the requirements of the regulations.
+In addition, the design and layout in one of the houses was not appropriate for the changing needs of one of the residents in that house.

 Overall the residents' well-being and welfare was maintained by a good standard of evidence-based care and support.
 Support plans in place reflected the assessed needs of individual residents and outlined the support required to maximise their personal development in accordance with their individual health, personal and social care needs and choices.
-There was evidence that person centred goals had been set for each of the residents and there was good evidence that progress in achieving the goals set were being monitored.
-An annual personal plan review for each of the residents had been completed.
-These reviews involved consultation with family members via virtual meetings in some instances.
+There was evidence that person centred goals had been identified for some of the residents and there was evidence that progress in achieving the goals set were being monitored.
 There was also a visual support plan which provided a good level of detail and was user friendly.
+However, an annual personal plan review, in line with the requirements of the regulations had not been completed for some of the residents.
+The recording of key worker meetings, goals and progress in achieving goals was not consistent across the centre.